 Key dates are:

-Submit an “Innovation Log” by March 15th 2016 This should be compiled by the students explaining why their idea is innovative, the market it will reach and detailing organisations they have contacted and collaborated with .More details can be found in the Competition Rules here and the Judging Criteria here.
+Submit an “Innovation Log” by end of March This should be compiled by the students explaining why their idea is innovative, the market it will reach and detailing organisations they have contacted and collaborated with .More details can be found in the Competition Rules here and the Judging Criteria here.

 International Collaboration (optional)